Hamlabs/ArcticTracker-ESP32/README.md

   API on a Polaric Server when network is available.

 ## REST API
 A REST API has replaced the old web-server.
 It mainly has methods for reading and updating settings.
+A authentication scheme based on SHA256 HMAC is used.
+A web-browser-based client is under development and the tracker support CORS to allow clients have origins other than the tracker itself.
+The tracker supports mDNS which allows discovering trackers (or at least finding their IP addresses) on the LAN.

 ## Hardware

 A updated PCB layout has been produced and is currently being tested.
 It works!
-I hope to come back with more on this.
+I hope to come back with more on this soon.

 ## Future work

-A version 4 will probably abandon APRS (AFSK) completely and move on to exploring LoRa and FSK modes on 70 cm.
+A version 4 tracker will probably abandon APRS (AFSK) completely and move on to exploring LoRa and FSK modes on 70 cm.